 Sideline provides lean functionality with its business phone services.
 Both desktop and mobile apps allow users to access call logs across devices.
 SMS texting capabilities are perhaps its most notable business solution.
 You can’t get all its features on a single plan, though — and you’ll have to compromise to get what you want.

-Keep in mind also that Sideline isn’t a VoIP solution.
+Keep in mind while Sideline is a second number app, it isn’t a VoIP solution.
 This platform requires you to have a pre-existing phone service to get and place calls.
 You’ll need to pay for their services as well as a traditional phone carrier. 📱

 - Group messaging